 “The Scottish government also needs greater access to the key levers of economic growth, such as corporation tax and borrowing powers.
 This would enable us to do even more to enhance investment and jobs in the Scottish economy, and give Scotland a major competitive edge.”

 The UK Government could do worse than learn from its Scottish neighbours.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.